Columbia Law School: Background

-Theodore Dwight and the founding of the law school
+Founding

 The Columbia College Law School, as it was then officially called, was founded in 1858.
 Classes were originally held on Colonnade Row in a building once owned by John Jacob Astor.
+Approximately half of Colonnade Row still exists, but the portion occupied by Columbia Law School was demolished in 1902.

-The first purpose-built law school building was a Gothic Revival structure located on Columbia's Madison Avenue campus, which also house the college library.
+The first purpose-built law school building was a Gothic Revival structure located on Columbia's Madison Avenue campus, which also housed the college library.
 Thereafter, the college became Columbia University and moved north to the neighborhood of Morningside Heights.
-As Columbia Law Professor Theodore Dwight observed, at its founding the demand for a formal course of study in law was still speculative:
+As Columbia Law Professor Theodore Dwight observed, at the founding of the formal course of study in law, the demand for it was still speculative:

 It was considered at that time mainly as an experiment.
 No institution resembling a law school had ever existed in New York.
 Most of the leading lawyers had obtained their training in offices or by private reading, and were highly skeptical as to the possibility of securing competent legal knowledge by means of professional schools.
 Legal education was, however, at a very low ebb.
 The clerks in the law offices were left almost wholly to themselves.
 Frequently they were not even acquainted with the lawyers with whom, by a convenient fiction, they were supposed to be studying.
 Examinations for admission to the bar were held by committees appointed by the courts, who, where they inquired at all, sought for the most part to ascertain the knowledge of the candidate of petty details of practice.
 In general, the examinations were purely perfunctory.
 A politician of influence was not readily turned away.
 Few studied law as a science; many followed it as a trade or as a convenient ladder whereby to rise in a political career."

 Indeed, Columbia Law School was one of the few law schools established in the United States before the Civil War.
 During the 18th and 19th centuries, most legal education took place in law offices, where young men, serving as apprentices or clerks, were set to copying documents and filling out legal forms under the supervision of an established attorney.
-For example, in New York John Jay, revolutionary founding father and first Chief Justice of the Supreme Court of the United States, read law with Benjamin Kissam, whose busy practice kept his clerks occupied in transcribing records, pleadings, and opinions.
+For example, in New York, John Jay, revolutionary Founding father and first Chief Justice of the Supreme Court of the United States, read law with Benjamin Kissam, whose busy practice kept his clerks occupied in transcribing records, pleadings, and opinions.
 Jay was fortunate to have attentive supervision because the quality and time of learning the law varied greatly within the profession.
 Theodore Dwight, who had been head of the law department of Hamilton College in Clinton, New York, believed formal legal education, conducted in the classroom with regular lectures, was far superior to casual law office instruction.